luctowers/wikimash/readme.md

 Generally, articles on Wikipedia are quite well connected.
 When an article is created usually writers will populate the page with at least a few links to broader topics.
-This is extremely beinificial to us and can even make the algorithm perform better than the above model.
-Unfortunately, while this case almost always holds for tradtional forward links, it is not so simple for backlinks.
+This is extremely beneficial to us and can even make the algorithm perform better than the above model.
+Unfortunately, while this case almost always holds for traditional forward links, it is not so simple for backlinks.
 When an article is created sadly it is not always a priority to link to them, meaning that small articles that are relatively narrow in subject matter sometimes either have no articles that link to them or only have very